lujames13/master-thesis/framework-design.md

 3. If no successful challenges, G_r becomes the official model for round r+1
 ```

-The round-robin selection ensures fair distribution of aggregation tasks among all available aggregators, while the challenge period provides a window for validators to identify and report malicious behavior before the model update is finalized.
+The round-robin selection ensures fair distribution of aggregation tasks among all available aggregators, reducing computational burden on any single node and enhancing system scalability.
+This selection process operates with O(n) complexity, significantly more efficient than full Byzantine consensus approaches.

 ## C. Challenge Mechanism

-We incorporate a challenge mechanism based on established methods in the literature to detect potentially malicious aggregations.
-Rather than focusing on developing new validation techniques, we leverage these proven approaches as triggers for our novel Optimistic Rollup-inspired recovery system.
-The challenge mechanism serves as a detection layer that activates the security guarantees provided by our rollback protocol.
+Our system incorporates a hybrid challenge mechanism that combines the efficiency of optimistic assumption with the security guarantees of Byzantine Fault Tolerance.
+This approach allows validators to challenge potentially malicious aggregations during a designated challenge period.

 ```
 Challenge Process Overview:
 1. After aggregator A_i submits aggregated model G_r
 2. System enters challenge period of T blocks/time
 3. Any validator can submit challenge if suspicious behavior detected
-4. System evaluates challenge validity using predefined metrics
+4. Upon challenge, system activates PBFT validation process
 5. If challenge successful, trigger rollback procedure
 ```

-The challenge period provides a crucial security window during which validators can verify aggregations and submit proofs if malicious behavior is detected, similar to the fraud proof submission in Optimistic Rollup systems.
+The challenge period provides a crucial security window during which validators can verify aggregations and submit challenges if malicious behavior is detected.
+The system then activates a more intensive Byzantine consensus process only when necessary, preserving efficiency while maintaining security.

-## D. Optimistic Rollup Integration
+## D. Hybrid Optimistic-PBFT Consensus Mechanism

-The core innovation of our framework lies in the application of Optimistic Rollup principles to federated learning.
-In blockchain systems, Optimistic Rollup allows for high throughput by assuming transactions are valid by default, with a challenge period where anyone can submit fraud proofs.
-Similarly, our BFL framework assumes aggregations are honest by default but provides a challenge window where validators can contest malicious results.
+The core innovation of our framework lies in the application of a hybrid Optimistic-PBFT approach to federated learning.
+This mechanism combines the efficiency of optimistic assumptions with the security guarantees of Byzantine Fault Tolerance consensus when needed.

 ```
-Optimistic Security Model:
+Optimistic Operation (Normal Case):
-1. Assume aggregations are valid by default
+1. Assume aggregations are valid by default (Optimistic principle)
+2. Use efficient round-robin aggregator selection with O(n) complexity
-2. Allow system to proceed without expensive consensus for each aggregation
+3. Proceed with federation without expensive consensus for each aggregation
-3. Provide challenge period where validators can submit proofs of incorrect aggregation
+4. Maintain challenge period where validators can contest suspicious results

-4. Require only one honest validator to maintain system security
-5. Enforce penalties (stake slashing) for proven malicious behavior
+Challenge Resolution via PBFT:
+1. When a challenge is submitted during period T
+2. System activates PBFT consensus collection
+3. All validators compute aggregation independently
+4. System collects at least 2f+1 aggregation results (where f is max faulty nodes)
+5. Challenge is validated if submitted result differs from PBFT consensus
+6. System enforces penalties and triggers rollback if challenge is successful
 ```

-This approach significantly improves system efficiency compared to traditional Byzantine Fault Tolerance protocols that require consensus from a majority of honest nodes for each update.
-By adopting the Optimistic Rollup paradigm, we can achieve higher throughput while maintaining strong security guarantees with minimal honest participation.
+This hybrid approach provides significant advantages:

+1. Efficiency under normal operation with O(n) complexity
+2. Strong Byzantine Fault Tolerance with 2f+1 security when challenges occur
+3. Resource optimization by activating expensive PBFT only when necessary
+4. Dual security guarantees through both economic incentives and Byzantine consensus

+By combining these mechanisms, our system achieves both the efficiency of optimistic approaches and the security guarantees of Byzantine consensus protocols.

 ## E. Exclusion and Recovery Mechanism

-When malicious behavior is detected through a successful challenge, our system employs a comprehensive recovery mechanism.
+When malicious behavior is detected through a successful PBFT-validated challenge, our system employs a comprehensive recovery mechanism.
 This includes rolling back to a secure state, excluding the malicious aggregator, and redistributing tasks to honest aggregators.

 ```
 Recovery Protocol: